Debellatio: Nazi Germany

 In spite of its repeated relocations, the Military High Command continued to function, its organisation and structures having been maintained.
 But the same was not true of any other arm of government.
-Hitler's will had had designated Karl Dönitz as his successor as head of state, and the Goebbels cabinet as the successor to his own.
+Hitler's will had designated Karl Dönitz as his successor as head of state, and the Goebbels cabinet as the successor to his own.
 Nonetheless, Goebbels committed suicide the next day, and Dönitz appointed Lutz Graf Schwerin von Krosigk as "Leading Minister" in the Flensburg Government.
 Despite this, most of the members of the cabinet lacked any ministries to head.
 Thus the government of Germany was, at the death of Hitler, split over six centres.
 The Propaganda Ministry, the personal fiefdom of Joseph Goebbels, had remained with him in Berlin, as had the Nazi Party Chancellery under Martin Bormann; while the Luftwaffe High Command had relocated to Berchtesgaden, having been until his abrupt dismissal on 23 April the counterpart fiefdom of Göring.
 Himmler had retained his personal powerbase in the offices of the SS and security apparatus, which was established in Lübeck in the north and then relocated to Flensburg.
 Other government ministries and ministers were then variously located at Berchtesgaden and Dönitz's headquarters in Plön.
 This chaotic division meant that there was no longer a functional central government after Hitler's suicide, aside from the High Command.

 The Allied position was thus that following the signing of the German Instrument of Surrender, the last functional component of the German state was extinguished.
 Insofar as the Flensburg Government was not recognized by any foreign power, even its erstwhile allies, the German Reich was claimed to cease to exist as a subject of international law; the Reich's dissolution was backdated to 30 April by the Allies in the Berlin Declaration, which asserted that German sovereignty became vested in the Allied Control Council from that point.